microsoft/playwright/docs/ci.md

 ## GitHub Actions

-We run our tests on GitHub Actions, across a matrix of 3 platforms (Windows, Linux, macOS) and 3 browsers (Chromium, Firefox, WebKit).
-Use our [Actions configuration](/.github/workflows/tests.yml) to bootstrap your own.
+We run [our tests](/.github/workflows/tests.yml) on GitHub Actions, across a matrix of 3 platforms (Windows, Linux, macOS) and 3 browsers (Chromium, Firefox, WebKit).
+Use the [microsoft/playwright-github-action](https://github.com/microsoft/playwright-github-action) to bootstrap your GitHub Actions configuration.

 ## Azure Pipelines